-Commissioning Differently - National Good Practice Session 2
+Commissioning Differently - National Good Practice Session 2, 30 November 2022

-The Collaborative Commissioning Team are looking forward to welcoming:
+The Collaborative Commissioning Team welcomed:

 Dr Linda Irvine-Fitzpatrick leading work as part of The Pact, Community Remobilisation & Thrive, which is changing commissioning practice in Edinburgh.
 Click here to see a recording of Linda's inspirational presentation on the interconnected work in Edinburgh which has grant funding as a core component.